apigeek3000/apigee-multi-failover/README.md

 # apigee-multi-failover

-This repo outlines a resiliant architecture between Apigee and backend servers.
+This repo outlines a resilient architecture between Apigee and backend servers.
 If the primary backend server returns a 503 Service Unavailable error then Apigee will failover to the backup server, if the backup server also returns a 503 error then Apigee will call to PubSub to asynchronosly send the message to the primary backend server to handle once it's back online.

 ## Prereqs